 Absence Documentation Requirement

 All absences require a written note from the parent or guardian explaining the absence(s).
 The student should deliver the note to school authorities (teacher, attendance office official, etc.) as soon as possible upon his or her return to school.
-Failure to submit such notes within three school days after returning to school will result in an unlawful absence being recorded.

 Parents and guardians are requested to contact school officials as soon as possible when unanticipated absences occur.
 All anticipated periods of absence should be reported to school officials prior to the period of absence.
 Such absences should receive prior approval by school officials.
 Prior approval is required for any student departing from campus once he or she has arrived; this approval is required throughout the school day.
 Students must follow a sign-in / sign-out procedure as established by the school.

-For absences of more than 3 consecutive days for illness or for absences of 6 or more total days for illness (chronic illness) per semester, documentation from medical personnel will be required in order to excuse the absence.

 Tardies/Early Sign-Outs

-When a student has no lawful excuse for not being in the required, scheduled location at the appropriate time as determined by school start times and bell schedules, a student is considered tardy (unlawful/unexcused).

-Six (6) or more tardies/early releases in a semester will lead to mandatory meeting with relevant stakeholders (principal, school counselor, teacher, parent/guardian, student, etc.) to create an attendance improvement plan.
+Students are expected to be at school on time and to remain at school until dismissed.
+During the school day, students are expected to be present at the scheduled starting time for each class and to remain until the class ends.

+When a student must be late to school or leave school early, a written excuse signed by a parent or guardian should be presented upon the student’s arrival at school.

 Definition of Being “In Attendance”